OpenDSA/OpenDSA/RST/en/Glossary.rst

       The organization of data on :term:`peripheral storage`, such as a :term:`disk drive` or DVD drive.

+   FIFO
+      Abbreviation for "First-In, First-Out".
+      This is the access paradigm for a :term:`queue`, and an old terminolgy for the queue is "FIFO list".

    FIND
       One half of the :term:`UNION/FIND` algorithm for managing :term:`disjoint sets`.